Capital Projects - Last Updated 10/03/16

 Pugh Well/Lincoln Well #2 Treatment for Manganese

 This project consists of the design and construction of the Lincoln Well #2 Manganese Water Treatment Plant.
 The facility will be located on the Lincoln Well #2 site at 2500 NE Lincoln Road.
 Construction will include site grading, construction of a building to house the water treatment plant, installation of the water treatment plant, associated piping, backwash facilities, sedimentation pond, and necessary electrical and mechanical equipment.
 The pilot study for the treatment facility during the design phase was partially funded by a grant from the Department of Health.
-Bid documents are in the final phase of development and the City hopes to advertise the project in August.
+Construction was advertised and bids were opened in September 2015.
+The bids all exceeded the Engineer’s estimate and were therefore rejected by Council.
+The Engineering Department is working on a new value-engineered bid package to re-bid the project in late 2016 or early 2017.